fczuardi/keyboard-2026/README.md

 - Super key position is not the most comfortable… maybe rethink it considering that hyprland default keybinds for Omarchy uses Super a lot.
   - UPDATE: I am trying a variation with Ctrl and Super switched, Ctrl will be the one far away and Super will be on thumb3, If it improves the experience I will make it official and remove this note.
+  - UPDATE: The change was good, kept.

 ## To-do

-- Ctrl PgUp, Ctrl PgDown keys for tab-switching
+- DONE: Ctrl PgUp, Ctrl PgDown keys for tab-switching
+  - an all-left-hand shortcut similar to the ones for numpad on right-hand is now part of the latest iteration
 - Media Volume Up/Down
 - Fn keys